passmarked/passmarked/README.md

 passmarked google.com,example.com

 ##
-# perform a crawl on a registered sites
+# perform a recursive crawl on given hosts
 ##
 passmarked -r google.com,example.com
 ```

-See `--help` for all available properties and usage information.

 ## Module

-The module can also be used as a regular NodeJS module that allows programs to integrate quickly with the Passmarked system.
+The module can also be used as a regular module that allows programs to integrate with the Passmarked system.

 ### API